milkmansson/toit-mpu6050/README.md

  ...
 ```

+### Motion Detection
+This device can provide alerts when going from zero motion into motion, and vice
+versa.
+There are thresholds determining how much motion is necessary to trigger
+each of these.
+Its a somewhat undocumented feature however it functions very
+well using information from the community.

 ### Temperature gauge
 The device has its own thermal sensor.
 Its range is good for –40C to +85C with
 increments of 0.00294C, however the overall accuracy is specified at +/- 1C.
 Temperature can